MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-onafterdocumentdownload-event.md

 ## Raised

-When the report runtime have generated an output artifact is going to be downloaded to a UI client.
+When the report runtime has generated an output artifact which is going to be downloaded to a UI client.
 This can occur when the user invokes one of the SendTo actions in the report request page or when the document is being printed using the client print capability.

 ## Syntax